keerthankittu/Task-1-Calculator-/README.md

-# Task-1-Calculator-
+# Task-1-Calculator
- created a calculator with basic mathematical functionalities using CSS, HTML, and JavaScript.
+In part of oasisinfobyte internship here's my first task of level 2 in web development.My task obejective is to create a calculator with basic mathematical functionalities using CSS, HTML, and JavaScript.
 Calculators require an interactive interface to perform basic functions such as addition, subtraction, division, and multiplication.
 It will need a  display screen to display the user’s input and give the results.